briggstwitchell/resume/transaction_processor/README.md

 ```

-2) type `make` to compile all the Java files and begin the program -- the program will prompt you with instructions on how to continue.
+2) type `make` to compile all the Java files.
+3) type `java Main` to start execution -- the program will prompt you with instructions on how to continue.